StevenBlack/vocab/vocabulary.md

 An investigation, or and attack or raid.

+### forbearance
+1) a refraining from the enforcement of something (such as a debt, right, or obligation) that is due.
+2) the act of forbearing : patience.
+3) the quality of being forbearing : leniency

 ### forer effect
 Cognitive bias: also called Barnum Effect, is the phenomenon that occurs when individuals believe that personality descriptions apply specifically to